childsb/glusterfs-hadoop-docs/UsingOozie.markdown

 ** Please note that our support of oozie is still somewhat experimental.**

+This wiki page demonstrates how to run oozie on top of gluster by utilization of the glusterfs-hadoop plugin.
+It can also be used as a generic proof-of-concept of how to run oozie on any HCFS file system (this is a somehwat underdocumented feature of oozie, see https://issues.apache.org/jira/browse/OOZIE-1695 for progress we are making on this front).

 In this setup, we will run a job as user "oozie", although that is quite unconventional.
 We are actively working to verify more conventional multiuser workloads.

 First, setup your hadoop cluster and confirm that you can run a standard mapreduce job as a user, such as tom.
 See ConfiguringAmbari2 for details.